Global Telecom Leaders to Convene in Singapore for Definitive Summit on AI-Native Transformation and Industry Reinvention

 News provided byTwimbit

-MUMBAI, India and SINGAPORE, April 23, 2026 /PRNewswire/ -- Twimbit, the global research and advisory firm, has finalized the strategic agenda for the Twimbit Telecom Summit & Awards 2026 , scheduled for 21 May 2026 at the Capitol Theatre, Singapore.
-This high-level forum serves as the industry's primary catalyst for addressing the shift toward AI-native architectures and the operationalization of digital sovereignty.
+SINGAPORE, April 23, 2026 /PRNewswire/ -- Twimbit, the global research and advisory firm, has finalized the strategic agenda for the Twimbit Telecom Summit & Awards 2026, scheduled for 21 May 2026 at the Capitol Theatre, Singapore.
+This high-level forum serves as a catalyst for addressing the shift toward AI-native architectures and digital sovereignty.

-As the telecommunications sector moves beyond traditional connectivity toward a 'Techco' model, the 2026 summit will provide a framework for navigating margin pressure through structural innovation.
-The day is structured to deliver actionable insights on ROIC growth, EBITDA optimization, and the integration of generative technologies into core business functions.
+As the telecommunications sector moves beyond traditional connectivity toward a 'Techco' model, the 2026 summit will provide a framework for navigating margin pressure through structural innovation, with insights on ROIC growth, EBITDA optimization, and the integration of generative technologies into core business functions.

 Architects of the Industry: Featured Perspectives

-The 2026 summit features a curated lineup of visionaries who are actively redefining the telecom blueprint:
+The 2026 summit features a curated lineup of visionaries redefining the telecom blueprint:

 - Soma Velayutham, VP Telecoms & AI, Nvidia